The porcelain veneer procedure.

 They'll also design a shape where the edges of the veneer aren't easily seen.

 This tooth's preparation has been completed.

 The precise amount of tooth enamel that's shaved off will vary with each case but it can be as little as .5 to .7 millimeters.

 That's about twice the thickness of an eggshell and when compared to most other dental procedures it's a very small amount.
 In fact, it's so little that with many cases dental anesthetic ("Novocain") won't be needed.

 In other cases the dentist may want to trim the tooth considerably more, possibly on the order of 1.5 mm (about a 1/16th of an inch).

 The tradeoff here is that while more tooth structure is sacrificed, placement of a thicker veneer makes it possible to effectively mask the color of the tooth underneath while still creating a very natural-looking restoration.

 Step 2: Taking the shade.

-Your dentist will need to use their shade guide and determine which color of porcelain most closely matches the teeth that lie to each side of the tooth they're working on.
+Your dentist will use their shade guide to determine which color of porcelain most closely matches the teeth that lie to each side of the tooth they're veneering.

-They may decide that different portions of the veneer need to be different colors.
-They'll also make notes about which regions need to be comparatively more or less translucent.
+They may decide that different colors need to be used for different portions of the veneer.
+They'll also make notes about which regions of the laminate need to be comparatively more or less translucent.